These 4 reasons are from personal experience and are to be used as a guideline.

-You expect too much
+You expect too much from your website.

-But you have competitors online, and they have more information than you, and they have invested in some SEO (search engine optimisation, read more on seo here) and they are ranking because of their efforts and cash investments.
+But you have competitors online, and they have more information than you do, and they have maybe invested in some SEO (search engine optimisation, read more on seo here) and they are ranking on Google because of their SEO efforts.

 Don’t expect the world from your website initially, your website is your first step in the right direction, but its not the be all and end all of the journey.